InternLM/xtuner/docs/en/user_guides/dataset_prepare.md

 ## HuggingFace datasets

-For datasets on HuggingFace Hub, such as [alpaca](https://huggingface.co/datasets/tatsu-lab/alpaca), users can quickly utilize them.
+For datasets on HuggingFace Hub, such as [alpaca](https://huggingface.co/datasets/tatsu-lab/alpaca), you can quickly utilize them.
 For more details, please refer to [single_turn_conversation.md](./single_turn_conversation.md) and [multi_turn_conversation.md](./multi_turn_conversation.md).

 ## Others

 ### Arxiv Gentitle

-Arxiv dataset is not released on HuggingFace Hub, but users can download it from Kaggle.
+Arxiv dataset is not released on HuggingFace Hub, but you can download it from Kaggle.

 **Step 0**, download raw data from https://kaggle.com/datasets/Cornell-University/arxiv.